ZaneDubya/LoxScript/README.md

 - Compiler can write bytecode to a binary file and load/run this at runtime.
 - Native interfaces allow Lox files to interact with native C# functions and objects.
+- Support for switch statement!
+This only took hours, and the code is horrifying.

 Performance: